Erasure (duo): 1985–1994: First recordings and international success

 Erasure's first three singles were commercial failures in the UK, although the third, "Oh l'amour", charted well in Australia, South Africa and a few European countries (especially in France, where it still remains Erasure's only hit to date, and Germany where it was a Top 16 success).
 Their debut studio album, Wonderland, was mostly recorded in 1985 and released in June 1986.
-Although it only made the UK top 75, it made a sizeable mark in Germany, making the top 20.
+Although it only made the UK top 75, it made a sizeable mark in Germany, reaching the top 20.

 It was the release of their fourth single, "Sometimes", which finally received recognition in the UK in late 1986.
 The song peaked at number 2 in the UK and Germany and spent many weeks in the UK top 40, marking the beginning of a long string of major hits for the duo.
 The single's parent album, The Circus, was released in March 1987 and reached number 6 and turned platinum in the UK with three additional hit singles: "It Doesn't Have To Be", "Victim of Love", and "The Circus".
 The album remained on the charts for over a year.

 Erasure's third studio album, The Innocents, was released in April 1988.
 Preceded by the top 10 single "Ship of Fools", the album hit number one in the UK on its initial release and returned to the summit a year later, eventually going double platinum.
 It also turned platinum in the U.S., generating two top 20 hits in "Chains of Love" and "A Little Respect".